Processing Chain

 COMPLETED.
 On exception, passes to Retry Processor. -

 Retry Processor - Evaluates if the exception is retryable and if retry limit is not exceeded.
 Schedules next retry with calculated delay or passes to Fallback Processor.
+When the scheduled retry becomes due, the scheduler sends the record through the Primary Handler Processor again;

 Fallback Processor - Invokes registered fallback handler if available.
 On success, marks record as